← All Comparisons

 Privacy 100% local — no data leaves your machine Queries processed by Upstash cloud

-Version pinning Exact git tags Supported
+Version pinning Exact git tags Supported (auto-detect from package.json)

 Private repos Free (runs locally) Pro plan · $15/1M tokens